 If you are looking for a unique watersport that is similar to waterskiing and just as thrilling, kneeboarding is for you.
 Kneeboarding offers new challenges and thrills, but having the right equipment for your size and ability is essential to enjoy the sport.

-Kneeboarding requires less physical skill and effort compared to other watersports such as wakeboarding or waterskiing, so is considered a good “gateway”, an introductory sport for watersports novices, most frequently younger children just getting started out on the water.
+Kneeboarding requires less physical skill and effort compared to other watersports such as wakeboarding or waterskiing, and is considered a good “gateway”, or introductory sport for watersports novices.
 Kneeboarding is a family-oriented sport that can be fun and exciting for everyone, regardless of age or athletic ability.

-Equipment that’s required includes a tow rope, a kneeboard and a boat that can go about 15 to 20mph.
-Kneeboarding starts are relatively simple, and the rider does not need to travel very quickly.
+Required equipment includes a tow rope, a kneeboard and a boat that can go about 15 to 20mph.
+Kneeboarding starts are relatively simple and the rider does not need to travel very quickly.